OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ## References

->Include a list of academic and professional sources you cited in your report, using an appropriate citation format to ensure clarity and proper attribution.

 - [1] Grootendorst, M., 2022.
 BERTopic: Neural topic modeling with a class-based TF-IDF procedure. arXiv preprint arXiv:2203.05794.

 - [2] Grootendorst, M., 2021.
 Interactive Topic Modeling with BERTopic. https://towardsdatascience.com/interactive-topic-modeling-with-bertopic-1ea55e7d73d8